bps-github7/Class_Generator/documentation/README.md

 ### Inline Quick Reference:
 Note this is a light introduction for purpose of providing a basic understanding.
-For a detailed explanation, see the [full specification](..documentation\inline_specification.md) link does not work
+For a detailed explanation, see the [full specification](inline_specification.md)

-The regular inline generates classes unless instructred otherwise with the '-m' or '-a' flags for modules or abstract-base-classes (interfaces)
+The inline generates classes unless instructred otherwise with the '-m' or '-a' flags for modules or abstract-base-classes (interfaces)

 ### Basic Inline:
 `File1 : var1, var2 : function(x,y) : -t`

 Consists of a single line of text with 1-4 sets of identifiers and optional arguments, delimited by colons

+`class_identifier : attributes : methods : options`

+__NOTE__ that all arguments in the inline are optional except class name.

 ### Inline generating multiple files: